 In 2021, a team of researchers from Carnegie Melon University (CMU) dove deep into the role that browser tabs play in our day-to-day work.
 Their research was significant in that it identified a root cause of one of today’s most burning problems at the desktop, in tab hoarding.
 They called the phenomenon the ‘black hole effect’, likening it to a vast digital universe where every open browser tab is a tiny star, each representing a piece of information, a task to complete, or a reminder of things to come.
 As users navigate this universe, they find themselves surrounded by an ever-increasing number of these stars, reluctant to let any of them fade away.

-But this digital hoarding wasn’t just about keeping tabs open.
-It was also about preserving progress and avoiding the daunting task of retracing steps to retrieve valuable insights.
-The emotional attachment to these tabs was palpable, as each represented a piece of unfinished business, a task in limbo, or a potential missed opportunity.
+But tab hoarding wasn’t just about keeping information accessible—it was about preserving progress and avoiding the mental burden of retracing steps.
+Each open tab represented unfinished business, a task in limbo, or a potential missed opportunity.

 What role does technology play in the tab hoarding problem?